henriquechehad/mysql-binlog-replication/README.md

 ========================

-This application is used to replicate two or more MySQL databases using Binlog lib
+This application is used to replicate to one or more MySQL databases using Binlog lib

 Version: 0.1-beta